CyndiMorris/AnalyticsProjects/Sparkify/Readme.md

 * ETL Pipeline with Python

 ## Dataset
 The first dataset is a subset of real data from the Million Song Dataset (opens in a new tab).
 Each file is in JSON format and contains metadata about a song and the artist of that song.
 The files are partitioned by the first three letters of each song's track ID.
-For example, here are filepaths to two files in this dataset.

 And below is an example of what the data in a log file, 2018-11-12-events.json, looks like.